narongchai190/flutter_emergency/README.md

-# secure_virac
+### Emergency Flutter

-Emergency  mobile application for fast response
+Emergency mobile application for fast response built with Flutter

-## Getting Started
+### Getting Started

 This project is a starting point for a Flutter application.